Become a Marmalade Companion.

-Reliable – it is important to build a relationship on trust by contacting the member when you have agreed to do so.
+Reliable - it is important to build a relationship on trust by contacting the member when you have agreed to do so.
 We understand this may not always be possible, but procedure should be followed to avoid this.

-A good communicator – you may have to have some difficult conversations with members so strong communication skills are important.
+A good communicator - you may have to have some difficult conversations with members so strong communication skills are important.

 "It feels great to know I am making a difference and bringing a smile to my companion's face, especially when they wouldn't otherwise have spoken to anyone.
 I genuinely enjoy and look forward to my calls.
 It doesn't feel like volunteering at all!"